Prismic CMS

 Link Resolver

-You can use a link resolver function to tell PrismicLink
+You can use a link resolver function to tell PrismicLink how to resolve

 internal links.
 A Link Resolver function takes a document from Prismic as